jfcloutier/karma_system/design_notes/acting.md

 Each Cognition Actor (CA) observes (the experiences of) lower-level CAs making up its umwelt.
 The CA integrates these observations into its own experiences and assigns a feeling to each experience based on how its wellbeing fluctuates.

 Each CA aims at improving how it feels by terminating experiences that feel bad and persisting experiences that feel good.
-It does so by giving itself and its umwelt goals, by finding action plans to achieving its own goals (intents) as well as goals delegated to it (directives), and by executing them.
+It does so by giving itself and its umwelt goals, by finding action plans to achieving its own goals (intents) as well as achieving goals delegated to it (directives), and by executing them.
 The CA eventually decides whether a plan execution achieved its intended goal or whether a lingering goal or plan should be abandoned.

 All this happens at specific phases of the CA's lifecycle.
 The CA repeats this lifecyle in a loop for as long as it exists.
 CAs higher up the hierarchy have longer lifecycles than lower-down CAs.

-The lifecycle of a CA consists of these repeating steps constituting the equivalent of an OODA loop:
+The lifecycle of a CA consists of these repeating phases constituting the equivalent of an OODA loop:

-`predict` -> `observe` -> `experience` -> `feel` -> `act` -> `assess` -> (and back to predict)
+`predict` -> `observe` -> `experience` -> `feel` -> `act` -> `assess` -> (and back to `predict`)

-The phases `act` and `assess` are involved in setting goals, making plans, executing plans, and reviewing goals and plans.
+The phases `act` and `assess` are involved in setting goals, making plans, executing plans, and reviewing extant goals and plans.

 During any phase, a CA: